galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 >   - Were we able to accurately detect their relative abundances?
 >
 > If our workflow performed well on the mock sample, we have more confidence in the accuracy of the
-> results of the rest of our samples.
+> results on the rest of our samples.
 >
 > **Example**
 >